 Why Young Stroke Survivors Need a Medical ID

 While blood thinners are critical for the prevention of subsequent strokes, they also have risks associated with them.
-In particular, the body cannot clot normally if you are injured, which greatly increases your risk of bleeding out.
-For this reason, bleeding needs to be treated immediately, and emergency responders need to know that you are on blood thinners in order to properly evaluate you.
+In particular, after an injury, the body cannot clot normally, greatly increasing your risk of bleeding out.
+For this reason, emergency responders need to know that you are on blood thinners in order to properly evaluate you and treat bleeding immediately.
 What appears to be minimal bleeding for one individual can have serious consequences for those on blood thinners, and bleeding needs to controlled immediately.

 Additionally, blood thinners significantly increase your risk for internal bleeding as a result of trauma, which may not be immediately apparent to the EMTs treating you at the scene.
 For these reasons, it is important that you wear medical alert jewelry.
 Your medical ID should list your history of stroke, along with your blood thinner use.
 In particular, it should list the exact type of blood thinner, as there are multiple kinds, and each one comes with different treatment considerations.
 Wearing a medical ID can greatly impact your treatment outcome, especially if you are unable to advocate for yourself in the event of an emergency.